BernardTatin/Vrac/README.md

+See also, voir aussi: <a href=" https://bernardtatin.github.io/innerstories">Inner Stories"</a>.

 # My inner stories

 If you are here, you're in the wrong place.
 You'll only find my complaints about my life pains.
 Too sad for you!